Owez/portfolio/_posts/2020-12-02-rocket-basicauth.md

 ## About

-Today I created a simple library called `rocket-basicauth` which allows a high-level interface to [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) using request guards, as an extension for the [Rocket.rs](https://rocket.rs) web framework ✨
+Recently, I've created a simple library called `rocket-basicauth` which allows a high-level interface to [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) using request guards, as an extension for the [Rocket.rs](https://rocket.rs) web framework ✨

 ## Demonstration